Behind Data Synchronisation

 - First, you create and prepare a Mergin Maps project in QGIS.
 This includes loading background and survey layers, setting up the forms, styling layers, setting up map themes and defining the layers to be used in a survey.
 The Mergin Maps project consists of the project file (*.qgz) and data referenced in the project, such as GeoPackage layers, shapefiles, rasters or attachments.
 At this point, they are all saved in a project folder in your computer.

-- The Mergin Maps project is uploaded to Mergin Maps Cloud using Mergin Maps plugin for QGIS.
+- The Mergin Maps project is uploaded to Mergin Maps Cloud using Mergin Maps QGIS plugin.
 The project and data are now stored in the cloud.

 - Now you can work collaboratively!
-The project and data can be downloaded to a mobile device to do the fieldwork using Mergin Maps Input or to another computer with QGIS.
+The project and data can be downloaded to a mobile device to do the fieldwork using Mergin Maps mobile app or to another computer with QGIS.
 Every collaborator works with their own local version of the project.

 - After finishing their work, the individual contributors synchronise their changes to Mergin Maps Cloud, where they are put together.